cpmalenab/the-big-one-ph/README.md

 #token = mapbox_token
 ```

-and uncomment the lines loading the mapbox token from the `assets` folder.
+and uncomment the lines loading the mapbox token from the `src/assets/` folder.
 ```
 #Set api token using .mapbox_token in assets folder
 px.set_mapbox_access_token(open("assets/.mapbox_token").read())